Kapas Biru Waterfall Hike in East Java, Indonesia

 Difficulty: Moderate

-How to get there
+How to get to Kapas Biru Waterfall

-Kapas Biru is located two hours from Malang.
-We hired a driver in Malang to take us to a few different waterfalls in the area.
-Kapas Birus was the next stop on our day trip after hiking to Tumpak Sewu.
+We hired a driver in Malang to take us to a few different waterfalls in the area and Kapas Birus Waterfall was the next stop on our day trip after hiking to Tumpak Sewu.

 Entrance fee and parking

-Hiking down to the waterfall
+Hiking down to the Kapas Biru Waterfall

-Hiking to Kapas Biru is a crazy adventure.
 It is easy to find the start of the trail, which is just behind the parking lot.

-The trail slowly descends before becoming really steep.
-You must be in good physical condition to do this hike because you will have to climb down a vertical ladder!
+You must be in good physical condition to do this hike because you have to climb up and down!

 Kapas Biru Rice Field

 After climbing down the ladder, the trail will continue along rolling hills.
-Eventually, you will pass through a small rice field.
-I really loved this part!
+Eventually, you will pass right through a small rice field.
+I loved this part!
 If you look off to the right, you can find some more rice fields down below.

-Once you pass the rice field, you will start to hear rushing water.
-Just follow the trail and you will soon use a bridge to cross over a stream.
-The waterfall is just a few minutes away.
+Once you pass the rice paddies, you will start to hear rushing water.
+Just follow the trail and you will soon use a bamboo bridge to cross over a stream.

 Kapas Biru Hike Bridge Crossing